mrnorman/YAKL/README.md

 **Please see the [Issues](https://github.com/mrnorman/YAKL/issues) page for coming features.**

-**YAKL is still a work in progress.
-The API is still in flux.
+**YAKL is still a work in progress, and the API is still in flux.
 Currently this only supports the E3SM-MMF Exascale Computing Project (ECP) application.
-It is not intended to compete with the more functional frameworks like Kokkos and RAJA.
-YAKL would require much more functionality and hardening of corner-cases and bugs before it's useful for general projects.
-YAKL does, however, have a niche application for porting Fortran codes into a C++ portability framework.**
+It is not intended to compete with the more functional portability frameworks.
+YAKL has a focus on Fortran porting, simplicity, and readability.**

 * [Overview](#overview)
 * [Code Sample](#code-sample)